 Following its release, ‘No Escape’ received some positive reviews, with critics praising the film for its pacing and themes.
 On the other hand, the film has garnered significant controversy for its portrayal of the fictional Southeast Asian country and its people, which some critics have dubbed offensive.
 If the grim and gritty aspects of the film and geopolitics depicted in it have made you wonder whether it is based on real-life events, here is what we have been able to find out.

-Is No Escape Based on a True Story?
+Is No Escape a True Story?

 No, ‘No Escape’ is not based on a true story.
 Dowdle wrote the screenplay in collaboration with his brother, Drew.
 The director stated in an interview that director Costa-Gavras’s 1982 biographical drama ‘Missing’ served as a major source of inspiration for him and his brother.
 The older film is based on Thomas Hauser’s 1978 book, ‘The Execution of Charles Horman: An American Sacrifice,’ which was inspired by the events surrounding American journalist Charles Horman’s disappearance after the Chilean coup of 1973.